markbaaijens/upis/README.md

 # Ubuntu Post Install Script (UPIS)
 Script for post-install operations after a clean Ubuntu-installation.
 This script is repeatable e.g. it can be executed multiple times.

-## Preconditions:
+## Preconditions
-- clean installation of Ubuntu 24.04; other desktops/versions may work but this is not tested
+- clean installation of Ubuntu 24.04; other desktops/versions may work but are not tested
 - installed language is Dutch
-- script should be run by a 'normal' user (password will be asked during execution)
+- script should be run by a 'normal' user, no root (password will be asked during execution)
-- script should NOT be run as root

 ## Usage
 `wget https://raw.githubusercontent.com/markbaaijens/upis/master/upis`